-Country Gardens Are Not Just for Vegetables and Just in time for our first snow one fall, I got our vegetable patch put to bed for the winter.
+Country gardens are not just for vegetables….
+Just in time for our first snowfall, I got our vegetable patch put to bed for the winter.

 As I was working I realized that, that in spite of the colorful veggies and herbs, I had really missed having a flower bed that year.
 Along with food production, beautiful scenery is an important part of rural living too.

 We didn’t have flower beds around our house yet, but I’d intended to plant a rainbow-colored band of flowers around our country gardens.
 Somehow time got away from me, and with my focus on growing fruits and vegetables, I just never planted the flowers.

 So that winter as I prepared my seed orders for spring, colorful flowers were at the top of my list.
 Not only do I love their outdoor display, but to me, one thing that says “country kitchen” is a large pitcher stuffed with multi-colored fresh flowers.
 Another plus is that colorful flowers attract industrious bees, beautiful butterflies and interesting birds to the garden.

 In addition to keeping a garden, many find beekeeping to be a fascinating hobby.
 It also lends itself to multiple income streams.